StereoKit/StereoKit-Docs/docs/Pages/StereoKit/UI/ColorScheme.md

 ---
 layout: default
 title: UI.ColorScheme
 description: StereoKit will generate a color palette from this gamma space color, and use it to skin the UI!
+To explicitly adjust individual theme colors, see UI.SetThemeColor.
 ---
 # [UI]({{site.url}}/Pages/StereoKit/UI.html).ColorScheme